 English rib stitch

 The English rib stitch is one of the softest, most voluminous, and elegant knitting stitches.
-In English, it is often called English rib or associated with brioche stitch.
+In English, it is often called English rib or linked to the world of brioche stitch.

-👉 It is very different from purl stitch:
+👉 It is very different from the purl stitch:

 - soft and "puffy" effect